NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 Various per frame camera related constants are required by all Streamline features and must be provided ***if any SL feature is active and as early in the frame as possible***.
 Please keep in mind the following:

-* DLSS-G has just one main viewport, so when providing common constants, DLSS-G constants and tagged resources **make sure to use the same viewport handle**
 * All SL matrices are row-major and should not contain any jitter offsets
 * If motion vector values in your buffer are in {-1,1} range then motion vector scale factor in common constants should be {1,1}
 * If motion vector values in your buffer are NOT in {-1,1} range then motion vector scale factor in common constants must be adjusted so that values end up in {-1,1} range